The Best eCommerce Platforms (And How To Choose One for Your Store)

 - Can customers check out on Facebook or are they redirected to the online store?

-- Can you help us display Pinterest or other social reviews on our e-Commerce website?
+- Does it help us display Pinterest or other social reviews on our e-Commerce website?

-- Are customers nudged to share a link to social after purchase?
+- Does it nudge customers to share a link to social after purchase?

-The list of questions for integration on social media apps goes on and on, really.
-You can check out the full menu of integrations that ManyChat offers here.
+The list of questions for integration on social media apps goes on and on.

-- What will the everyday management of our product look like in your system?
+- What will the day-to-day management of our product look like in this system?

-- Does the platform have a drag-and-drop website builder to help you or do you need to build it on your own?
+- Does the platform have a drag-and-drop website builder or do users need to build it on their own?